Inlays & Onlays

-First, Dr. Morrison will remove the damaged areas (or old fillings).
+First, Dr. Sheppard will remove the damaged areas (or old fillings).
 She then takes an impression, which is sent to a dental lab where the restoration is constructed.

-After the laboratory has returned the completed inlay or onlay, Dr. Morrison will check for proper fit, then bond the well-fitted restoration to your tooth.
+After the laboratory has returned the completed inlay or onlay, Dr. Sheppard will check for proper fit, then bond the well-fitted restoration to your tooth.